orchidsoftware/orchid.software/docs/en/docs/index.md

 As a Laravel package, Orchid seamlessly integrates with other components and can serve as the foundation for applications such as content management systems.

 > This documentation is intended for users familiar with the Laravel.
-If you are new to Laravel, it is recommended that you first read through the [framework documentation](https://laravel.com/docs/) before using Orchid.
+If you are new to Laravel, it is recommended that you first read through the [framework documentation](https://laravel.com/docs/) before starting using Orchid.

 ## What Orchid Is Not